 A few months ago, I (Steph) noticed a very small irritated area above my dachshund Django's left eye.
 It seemed some hair was also missing from the spot.
 I quickly noticed a second small irritated area not far from the first on the left side of Django's head.
 At this point I began worrying, thinking Django might have a health condition causing these small abraded spots on his face.

 The next afternoon, Django's veterinarian confirmed that Django was perfectly healthy, but he had a mature ear infection in his left ear.
 And the two irritated areas above Django's left eye?
 Apparently Django had been scratching his left ear and the surrounding area with his paw.
-The scratching is what irritating the skin, causing the two irritated spots I saw the day before.
+The scratching is what irritated the skin, causing the two spots I saw the day before.

 The crazy thing?
 Neither my husband Mike or I had noticed Django excessively scratching his ear in recent days.
 Sure, maybe a brief scratch here or there, but nothing that would prompt an urgent vet visit.